 The bottom line is you can, in fact, get a loan with no credit.
 Options do exist, but it may take some time and a bit of research to figure out the best one for your needs.

-The following are a few ways you can get a loan with no credit.
+The following are a few ways you can get a loan with bad credit or get a loan with no credit:

 Most people will tell you what borrowing a significant sum of money from a friend or family member might not be the best idea.
 If you go about it in the right way, however, it can be one answer to the difficult question, “can I get a loan with no credit?”